MicrosoftDocs/learn/learn-pr/quantum/qsharp-explore-key-concepts-quantum-computing/includes/2-superposition-in-quantum-computing.md

 > [!NOTE]
 > There are many interpretations of the concept of *measurement* in
-> quantum mechanics, but the details beyond the scope of this module.
+> quantum mechanics, but the details are beyond the scope of this module.
 But for
 > quantum computing you don't have to worry about it.
 Here we will understand by
 > measurement the informal idea of "observing" a qubit, which immediately
 > collapses the quantum superposition to one of the two basis states that correspond to classical values 0 and 1.
 If you